ruuddrummen/react-signal-forms/README.md

 })
 ```

 Adding array fields to your form can then be done with the `useArrayField()` hook and the `ArrayItem` component.
-The hook will pr
+The hook provides a description of the items in the array, which can then be mapped to the `ArrayItem` component.

 For example: